cindyyawencheng/cindyyawencheng.github.io/_posts/ongoing/2017-09-07-regulatorytrust.md

 > This manuscript is a stand-alone article based on the fourth chapter of my dissertation, *The Politics of Food Safety: Detection and Perceptions of Food Safety Problems in China*.

-See [here](https://syncandshare.lrz.de/dl/fiT1oj5dnjTU3JPiVeyerTLV/cindycheng_foodSafetyTrust_draft.pdf?inline) for the manuscript.
+Click [here](https://syncandshare.lrz.de/dl/fiT1oj5dnjTU3JPiVeyerTLV/cindycheng_foodSafetyTrust_draft.pdf?inline) to download the manuscript.

 <br>
 <br>